 - Paint – This set of paints is a great kit to get started with.
 You can use any acrylic paint or even leftover latex wall/furniture paint you have on hand.

 - Liquid gold foil (I’m obsessed with this stuff.
 SO pretty!)

 - Paint brushes – a variety of sizes to get different strokes

 - A plate or paint tray for mixing your paints

-I had a white canvas left over from a previous project that I used for this DIY artwork.
-It was big and just the right size for above the buffet, and I had already painted the base white (it had been something else before).
-I had mis-placed my easel (guys, you don’t even want to see how disorganized and crazytown our storage area is looking right now…), so I just painted my canvas with it leaning up against a chair. #makeitwork
+I got my canvas out to get started.
+I had misplaced my easel (guys, you don’t even want to see how disorganized and crazytown our storage area is looking right now…), so I just painted my canvas with it leaning up against a chair. #makeitwork

 As for my paints and brushes?
 In order to get the exact colour scheme I wanted, I had to use a few different paint types.
 Some were acrylic paint that I had in my stash (my fave brand is Liquitex Basics – this pink one and this white one), and the grays were actually leftover wall paint that I had used on the doors on the main floor.